HadiDaoud2000/ML2_coursework/README.md

 ## Student Hadi Daoud ISU: 408037
 ## Target-driven dexterous grasp using Shadow Dex-ee mounted on KUKA Iiwa14

+## Key concept:
+We're training a robot to grasp objects using a simple but powerful approach using vanilla model-free RL: instead of making it figure out grasping from cameras (which is complicated and noisy), we give it the exact answers upfront—the precise hand position, orientation, and finger arrangement needed for a good grip—and use reinforcement learning to teach it how to reach that perfect grasp configuration reliably and efficiently, using only its own joint sensors without any visual input.
+This can make grasping learning more generalized and efficient, and can be integrated with functional grasp configurations generator away from diffusion models or vision-based that requires huge datasets and resources.
 ## Training scheme:
 <img width="409" height="315" alt="Screenshot from 2025-12-14 20-35-14" src="https://github.com/user-attachments/assets/70bf5133-8124-4497-a978-b5e6ef88eaf8" />